-INEW 2332 Comprehensive Software Project: Coding, Testing and Implementation (2-4-3) IA comprehensive application of skills learned in previous semesters in a simulated workplace.
+INEW 2332 Comprehensive Software Project: Coding, Testing, and Implementation (2-4-3) A comprehensive application of skills learned in previous semesters in a simulated workplace.
 Includes coding, testing, maintenance, and documentation of a complete software and/or hardware solution.
 This course may be used as a capstone course for a certificate or degree.
+Prerequisite: Permission from the program chair.